 “Every show, every station, every flight and every mile has been poured into the mission to take ‘Yours’ to the top, and I would do it all over again in a heartbeat,” says Dickerson.

 The success of the song earned Dickerson an Academy of Country Music New Male Vocalist nomination and a coveted spot opening on the upcoming Lady Antebellum/Darius Rucker “Summer Plays On” North American tour.
 The video for “Yours,” that his wife shot in an hour and a half from an open hatch of an SUV with a budget of only $6, is up for Country Music Television’s Breakthrough Video of the Year at the CMT Awards in June.

-Dickerson has released a new single called “Blue Tacoma,” which is moving up the Billboard country chart.
+Dickerson has released a new single called “Blue Tacoma,” which has entered the Top 10 on the Billboard country chart.

 We are pleased to do this new Q&A interview with Russell Dickerson on his struggles to break in with “Yours,” how a love song for his wife has changed his professional life and how the songwriting process works for him.

 BC: You just celebrated your first number one hit, “Yours.”
 It was a long wait to get there, but it must have been worth it.